-The following policies have been readopted by the State Board of Forestry and Fire Protection at an open meeting held on January 10, 2007 upon the recommendation of the Professional Foresters Examining Committee (PFEC).
+The following policies have been readopted by the State Board of Forestry and Fire Protection at an open meeting held on January 10, 2007 [INSERT NEW DATE] upon the recommendation of the Professional Foresters Examining Committee (PFEC).
 The policies are provided as guidance to registrants and other interested parties and do not supersede existing law or regulation.
+The policies are intended to provide general information and guidance to registrants and other interested parties and are neither mandatory nor enforceable in their own right.
 These policies will remain in effect until such time as the Board with notice to the public and in consultation with the PFEC determines otherwise.